input-output-hk/marlowe-doc/docs/platform-and-architecture/marlowe-language-guide.md

               | Assert Observation Contract
 ```

 Marlowe has *six* ways of building contracts.
 Five of these methods – `Pay`, `Let`, `If`, `When`, and `Assert` – build a complex contract from simpler contracts, and the sixth method, `Close`, is a simple contract.
-At each step of execution, as well as returning a new state and continuation contract, it is possible that effects – payments – and warnings can also be generated.
+At each step of execution, besides returning a new state and continuation contract, it is possible that effects – payments – and warnings can also be generated.

 ### Pay